A Visit from St. Nicholas

 But I heard him exclaim, ere he drove out of sight, “Happy Christmas to all, and to all a good night!”

-Analysis of Literary Devices Used in “A Visit from St. Nicholas”
+Exploring the Craft: Literary Devices in “A Visit from St. Nicholas”

-Clement Clarke Moore masterfully employs a range of literary devices to bring “A Visit from St. Nicholas” to life, creating a vivid and enchanting experience for the reader.
-These devices not only enhance the poem’s aesthetic appeal but also contribute to its thematic richness.
+Clement Clarke Moore masterfully employs a rich array of literary devices to bring “A Visit from St. Nicholas” to vibrant life.
+These techniques not only enhance the poem’s aesthetic appeal but also deepen its thematic resonance, creating an experience that is both memorable and enchanting.

 Alliteration